| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 include claims that global warming doesn't affect weather (when over

-time it can't help but do so), and of it "stopping" every time there's a
+time it can't help but do so), and of it "stopping" with every down-tick

-short down-tick in surface temperature, vs. a statistically significant
+in surface temperature, vs. a statistically significant trend

 visible even on shorter timescales: